C4M-UofT/C4M-UofT.github.io/schedule.md

 This will be your schedule throughout the semester.
 Please make sure you go over the required installations prior to the first session.

-Phase 1: Pragramming Boot Camp
+Phase 1: Programming Boot Camp
 <div style="overflow-x:auto;">
 <table>
 <colgroup>